lihe/My_English_learning/README.md

-To simply wake up every morning a better person than I went to bed.|9/7/2020 The first in time and the first in importance of the influences upon the mind in that of nature.|9/8/2020 As the saying goes, a friend in need is a friend indeed.|9/9/2020
+To simply wake up every morning a better person than I went to bed.|9/7/2020 The first in time and the first in importance of the influences upon the mind in that of nature.|9/8/2020 As the saying goes, a friend in need is a friend indeed.|9/9/2020 So the this new opportunity to look about and fill your lungs with that fantastic land, while it and you are still there.|9/10/2020

 ## Translation
 Translation|Date